 We think spending a full week in the area is necessary to see all the highlights, keeping in mind that there are long distances to drive in order to get out to the farther reaches.
 Our 7-day southwest England itinerary will cover all the parts we think you must see, and includes some of the best hotels we’ve ever stayed in.

-South West England is one of nine official regions of England.
-It is the largest in area, covering 9,200 square miles (23,800 km2) and the counties of Gloucestershire, Bristol, Wiltshire, Somerset, Dorset, Devon and Cornwall, as well as the Isles of Scilly. – Wikipedia
+In case you aren’t familiar with the southwest of England, it is one of nine official regions of England.
+The largest in area, it covers 9,200 square miles and encompasses the counties of Gloucestershire, Bristol, Wiltshire, Somerset, Dorset, Devon and Cornwall, as well as the Isles of Scilly.

-This 7-day itinerary covers most of the counties in the region, with stops in Bath, Bristol, Newquay, Fowey, South Brent and the small town of Castle Combe.
+This 7-day itinerary covers most of the counties in the region, with stops in:

 Day 2: Explore the city of Bath

 Day 3: Explore the city of Bristol